Multifractal properties of sample paths of ground state-transformed jump processes: Abstract

 \section{Abstract}

-We consider a class of non-local Schr\"odinger operators and, using the ground state of such an operator, we define a random process generated by a unitary equivalent L\'evy-type operator with unbounded coefficients.
-We construct this c\`adl\`ag process and show that it satisfies a related stochastic differential equation with jumps.
-Making use of this SDE we derive and prove the multifractal spectrum of local H\"older exponents of sample paths of the process.
+We consider a class of L\'evy-type processes with unbounded coefficients, arising as Doob $h$-transforms of Feynman-Kac type representations of non-local Schr\"odinger operators, where the function $h$ is chosen to be the ground state of such an operator.
+First we show existence of a c\`adl\`ag version of the so-obtained ground state-transformed processes.
+Next we prove that they satisfy a related stochastic differential equation with jumps.
+Making use of this SDE, we then derive and prove the multifractal spectrum of local H\"older exponents of sample paths of ground state-transformed processes.

 \baselineskip 0.5 cm